-Minoan has two divisions, the prestigious leisure resort site in Crete which has outline planning permission for a major destination resort, along with the Travel and Leisure division based in Scotland.
-With the Travel and Leisure in the midst of being sold our report concentrates on the Crete Project.
+Minoan is now solely focused on the prestigious leisure resort site in Crete which has outline planning permission for a major destination resort after having just recently sold the Travel & Leisure division.

 Crete Project

 Crete is the largest Greek island and a popular tourist destination in the Mediterranean.
 Greece is a member of the EU and the Eurozone with a well-established tourist market.
 Crete is the single largest tourist destination in Greece by a long way and isolated from the migrant route.
 With problems in Turkey and Egypt, there is high demand for upmarket hotels in the more traditional resorts of Spain, Portugal and Greece.
 There is a real shortage of high quality hotels in Greece, which has only one integrated resort.